Chef Dan Hammond

 Asked about his strengths, Hammond professed in an email to be blushing as he acknowledged that he's told that he's "a natural leader, talented manager/CEO, with really strong marketing skills and [that he's] a bit of a visionary," adding that the last bit "seems a little overdone to me."

 Before quitting his job in 1998 to organize AHP, Hammond was VP-marketing for Brentwood-based Comdata, the EFT company now owned by Ceridian.
+[Comdata rumored on the block, according to a Reuters report, July 28, 2014.-Ed.]
 He earlier led marketing and acquisitions for Travelers Express (Dial Corp.), also in the EFT space.
 Earlier career stints included biomedical sales and advertising services, supporting such brands as MacGregor Golf, Golden Bear, DuPont and Clarks of England.

 Hammond is chairman of the board of the Tennessee Wildlife Federation; and, is a member of the boards of the Tennessee Rugby Foundation and Lionshare Leadership Group, a non-profit Christian-oriented media group that produces training materials for emerging business and civic leaders.
 VNC